 Written by Marc Henshall on October 26, 2016 under Wireless Systems

 In this Whiteboard Session, Shure Senior Applications Engineer, Tom Colman explains some of the basic differences between digital and analogue wireless systems.

 Written by Marc Henshall on August 24, 2016 under Live

 Well known for her earlier work with the Noisettes, Bryony October’s story is one of classic hard work and determination to make it in an industry where it’s notoriously difficult to get your first break.
-As a FOH Sound Engineer working with many critically acclaimed acts, her schedule is pretty packed.
-Fortunately, we were able […]
+We caught up with her between tours.

 Written by Marc Henshall on July 1, 2016 under Theater

 Gareth Owen is an acclaimed British sound designer whose portfolio includes many of the world’s biggest musical theatre spectaculars, including ‘Disney’s Hunchback Of Notre Dame,’Sister Act’, ‘Hairspray’, and ‘Disney’s Little Mermaid’ to name just a few.
-Impressively, Gareth also received the prestigious Olivier Award two years running for his Sound Design contributions on ‘Memphis’ and […]

 Written by Marc Henshall on May 6, 2016 under LiveMicrophones

 Disclaimer: The following interview contains references to the interviewees past work with Prince, and was conducted before his untimely death on April 21st 2016.
 Cliff is a live sound, touring, and production specialist with comprehensive experience covering many well know acts, including Prince, Rebecca Ferguson, and Laura Mvula.
 Armed with a shiny new KSM8, a heap of expertise, […]

 Written by Marc Henshall on April 25, 2016 under News